dphiffer/emoji-index/README.md

 ## What is this for?

-* Easily convert plain text emoji like `:turtle:` to their emoji equivalent using the `shortcuts` property
+* Easily convert plain text like `:turtle:` to its emoji equivalent 🐢
-* Determine how widely a given emoji is supported based on its Unicode `since` property
+* Determine how recently a given emoji was introduced based on its Unicode `since` property

 ## Are these shortcuts standardized?